puyty/GTP2PoetryModels/README.md

 **Some Highlights of the outputs**

+<p>*the sonnet sleeps on the moon.
+ The sun bear dreams
+ of a star fruit tree.
+ In the forest trees limp
+ onto the river.
+ The sun bear can only dream about the trees on his own.
+ But the man who bears
+ his fruit says theres no such thing as sunlight on the moon.
+ The sky is filled with the sounds of mans dying breath.
-the sonnet sleeps on the moon.
+ To the northwind the bears cubs are fed fresh julyberries, then turn them into july trees.**</p> the sonnet sleeps on the moon.
  The sun bear dreams
  of a star fruit tree.